benjohnbarnes/Service/README.md

 Modules that define services can also provide test data for stubbing so that integrating units can ensure they properly handle all cases a service can provide.
 Again – the test data is in the domain of the service and not at the REST level.

-The availability of free mocks and support for standard test data covers claimed benefits 3.
+The availability of free mocks supporting standard test data covers CBs 4 & 5.

+## Avoidance of inconsistency

+When service implementations are needed in several places and can't be reused, they are instead reimplemented.

+Reimplementation leads to a very high likely-hood of **inconsistencies such as divergent edge case handling**.

+Inconsistency has pernicious, ongoing and often enormously expensive consequences that can impact everyone developing and using a system.
+Consider how many meetings are about trying to resolve differing live approaches and how difficult these can be to harmonise.

+Making services easily reusable provides CB 5.

 # Injecting Services

-Justifying the final claim that Service makes it easy for an integrating system to reconfigure its services or use stubs needs the motivating example to be extended.
+Justifying CB 6, that Service makes it easy for an integrating system to reconfigure services or use stubs needs the motivating example to be extended.

-We're going to extend "CatalogueUI" module that includes the `CatalogueSearchModel` to include a `CatalogueModule` instance that can build a view for us:
+We'll extend the "CatalogueUI" module which is the home of `CatalogueSearchModel` to include a `CatalogueModule` instance which can build a view for us:

 ```
 import Common